Donders-Institute/meg-hackathon/2021-08-26-hybrid-meeting/README.md

 - [How to run a hybrid lecture/presentation in the Red Room](#How-to-run-a-hybrid-lecturepresentation)
 - [How to organize hybrid teaching in the instruction rooms](#How-to-organize-hybrid-teaching)

+The structure in the following text is that it is organized per type of room (meeting rooms, colloquim room, instruction rooms, huddle rooms), for each room an inventory is presented and the typical use of the room is described.
+Subsequently a recommendation is given for organizing the typical meeting in that room in a hybrid (in real-life and online) fashion.

 ## Meeting rooms

 We have a number of meeting rooms at the DCCN for meetings ranging from about 5 to 20 people.
 We commonly use these for group meetings where someone might present, but the interaction between all attendees is relatively symmetric and there is a lot of discussion.
 This is a many-to-many setup.